d2l-ai/d8/image_classification/constructing.md

 ```

 In this tutorial, we show how all built-in datasets are constructed.
 You can follow these examples to construct your own datasets.
-If you would like to add your datasets into the `autodatasets` built-in dataset collection, it'll be great!
+If you would like to add your datasets into the `d8` built-in dataset collection, it'll be great!
 You can add your code in this file and send us a pull request.

 ```{.python .input  n=2}
 #@hide